kform-dev/choreo-examples/hello-world/README.md

 &{helloworlds example.com v1alpha1 HelloWorld HelloWorldList true []}
 ```

-When executing the following command no result should be shown.
+When executing the following command no result should be shown, since no hello world resources are loaded

 ```
 choreoctl get customresourcedefinitions.apiextensions.k8s.io